Alpha Omega Alpha Honor Medical Society Tenent

 The Alpha Omega Alpha Honor Medical Society is composed of fourth-year medical students who have demonstrated excellence in leadership, research, professionalism, service to the school and community and clinical acumen.
 Distinguished faculty members are also eligible for election into AOA as Honorary Members.
 Students are elected from the top quartile of the class using the following criteria:

-- Academic performance during the first three years of the medical curriculum as measured by third-year grades and USMLE Step I score
+- Academic performance during the first three years of the medical curriculum and USMLE Step I score

 - Successful research activities as documented by formal presentations at national meetings or by publications or other scholarly work